Mouthwashing (video game): Development and release

 The team behind Mouthwashing includes producer Kai Moore, audio designer Martin Halldin, art and narrative designer Johanna Kasurinen, designer and programmer Jeffrey Tomec, and technical designer Dave van Egdom.
 The developers took inspiration from films including Alien, Event Horizon, Sunshine, The Thing, The Shining, and Pandorum.
 The game utilises a low poly, retro visual style inspired by titles released for the original PlayStation.
 Art designer Johanna Kasurinen credits indie developer Puppet Combo for introducing her to the style, stating that "we don't need state-of-the-art graphics to make something impactful" in an interview with Rolling Stone.
 In an interview with The Washington Post, Kasurinen explained that the initial concept for the game was inspired by a previous project, stating "It was that state of a team of people trying to convince ourselves, 'We can still fix this if we just try harder,' when everything was already limping and on fire, that eventually planted the seed."

 Mouthwashing was first announced as part of a free update (inspired by Katamari Damacy) to developer Wrong Organ's debut title, How Fish Is Made.
 A demo for the game released during Steam Next Fest in February 2024 to positive reception, with the full game releasing for Windows via Steam on 26 September 2024.
-Mouthwashing was well-received by audiences on release, achieving an "Overwhelmingly Positive" rating on Steam within the first two weeks, the highest possible rating on the platform, and was nominated for Game of the Year at the 2024 Indie Game Awards.
+Mouthwashing was well received by audiences on release, achieving an "Overwhelmingly Positive" rating on Steam within the first two weeks, the highest possible rating on the platform, and was nominated for Game of the Year at the 2024 Indie Game Awards.

 On February 19, 2025, developer Wrong Organ and publisher Critical Reflex announced that they would be releasing Mouthwashing on Nintendo Switch, PlayStation 5 and Xbox Series X/S sometime in 2025.
+As of September 2026, the ports haven't been released.

 Reception

-Mouthwashing received "generally favorable" reviews from critics, according to review aggregator Metacritic.
+Mouthwashing received "generally favorable" reviews from critics, according to review aggregator platform Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 92% of critics.

 The game's narrative structure received praise from critics.
-The opening, which puts the player in control while the viewpoint character crashes the Tulpar, was praised by critics Bloody Disgusting and Rock Paper Shotgun for creating an immediate sense of tension and prompting curiosity about what has just happened.
+The opening, which puts the player in control while the viewpoint character crashes the Tulpar, was praised by critics from Bloody Disgusting and Rock Paper Shotgun for creating an immediate sense of tension and prompting curiosity about what has just happened.
 Writing for Paste, Elijah Gonzalez felt that the game's nonlinear narrative enhanced the sense of intrigue by driving speculation on preceding events.
 Leon Hurley of GamesRadar+ felt that the use of a nonlinear narrative and unreliable narrator created an air of mystery and kept the player uncertain about the true nature of events.
 The nonlinear narrative was also praised for adding depth to the cast of characters by revealing different aspects of their personalities, and for immersing the player in the setting of the Tulpar.
 Lucy Buglass of TechRadar described the game as "constantly compelling", while Stephanie Liu of Siliconera called it "a master class in how you can push video game writing to its limits."